 Some of the best ways to treat anxiety or depression are to talk about feelings, uncover the cause of these feelings and learn coping mechanisms for the future.
 All three of these remedies can be accomplished in a session with a licensed therapist.

-Whether it’s in individual meetings or a group setting, detailing past events that have caused mental health struggles can be the first step toward healing.
-Evidence shows there are benefits to discussing your feelings, even if the natural inclination is to hold them in.
-Matthew D. Lieberman, UCLA associate professor of psychology, conducted a study that uncovered how verbalizing emotions can diminish their severity.
+Talking about past events that have impacted you can be the first step toward healing.
+Evidence shows clear benefits to discussing your feelings, even if the natural inclination is to hold them in.
+Matthew D. Lieberman, UCLA associate professor of psychology, conducted a study that uncovered how verbalizing emotions could diminish their severity.

 “When you put feelings into words, you’re activating this prefrontal region and seeing a reduced response in the amygdala,” Lieberman said.
 “In the same way you hit the brake when you’re driving when you see a yellow light, when you put feelings into words, you seem to be hitting the brakes on your emotional responses.”